shashikarsiddharth/djangoBasic/Readme.txt

-Basic Django Demo for learning!
+Basic Django Apps for learning!